panzerdp/dmitripavlutin.com/content/posts/097-fetch-async-await/index.md

 }
 ```

-In the above example, `response.json()` is a method on the Response object that let's you extract parse a JSON object
+In the above example, `response.json()` is a method on the Response object that lets you extract parse a JSON object
 from the response.

-Note that `response.json()` returns a promise, thus you have to use `await` in order to get the resolved JSON object: `await response.json()`.
+Note that `response.json()` returns a promise, thus you have to use `await` to get the resolved JSON object: `await response.json()`.

 ## 3. Handling fetch errors